michael-sumner/go-make-things/content/articles/2020/2020-07-23-how-to-create-accessible-subtitles.md

 ## The `doc-subtitle` role

-Back in March, the wonderful [Steve Faulkner shared information about the `doc-subtitle` role](https://twitter.com/stevefaulkner/status/1236241209686966272).
+Back in March, the wonderful [Steve Faulkner shared information about the `doc-subtitle` role](https://twitter.com/stevefaulkner/status/1236241209686966272). (*If you're having trouble sleeping, [here's the official spec](https://www.w3.org/TR/dpub-aria-1.0/#doc-subtitle).*)

 This is a new addition to ARIA that, when added to an element, conveys to screen readers that the element is a subheading.